 Under “Leading Nursing Care”:

-Consider changing “Life can throw you curves,” to “Life can throw you curves…” Consider changing “your health, and your” to “your health and your”
+Consider changing “Life can throw you curves,” to “Life can throw you curves…” √ done

+Consider changing “your health, and your” to “your health and your” √ done

 Under “Staying motivated…”:

-Change “Reclaiming your health is physical and mental.” to “Reclaiming your health is both a physical and mental journey.”
+Change “Reclaiming your health is physical and mental.” to “Reclaiming your health is both a physical and mental journey.” – “journey” opens the copy on this page, so I’d rather not use it here. – updating to: requires physical and mental effort.

-“View Features and Amenities” button returns a “Not Found” error
+“View Amenities” button returns a “Not Found” error

+Update to Amentities

 Clicking the “Schedule a Tour” button at the bottom of the Home Page, without filling out the form, reloads the Home Page.
 Consider pointing that user error to the Contact Us page.